Bep0iaa1/Zattoo-Downloader/README.md

 ## Disclaimer

-**WARNING:** This software does not bypass ANY DRM system or security mechanism.
+This software does not bypass ANY DRM system or security mechanism.<br>As the developer, I do not encourage or endorse violating Zattoo's Terms of Service.<br>

-**No Encouragement of Misuse:** As the developer, I do not encourage or endorse violating Zattoo's Terms of Service.
+**MIT License:**
-**MIT License:** This software is provided "as is" without warranty of any kind.
+This software is provided "as is" without warranty of any kind.
 <br>
 ## Usage
 zattoo-downloader.py --Email "yourzattooemail" --Password "yourzattoopassword"